 - Identifies products and customers that add or destroy value by incorporating cost-of-capital into costing

 - Simplifies critical financial decisions by providing a clear picture of all fixed and variable costs

 CAT Squared combines the plant-floor data managed by our MES with the accounting data housed in SAP's ERP system to assign values and distribute costs across activities, departments, and products.
 All transactions have the same basic logic, tracking inputs and outputs for each department and each product.
 All data is validated and provides complete traceability.

-For the first time, our customer’s management team had access to accurate, provable data to aid in decision making.
-Prior to installing our solution, our customer’s manufacturing data did not balance.
-Scales weren’t working properly.
+For the first time, our customer's management team had access to accurate, provable data to aid in decision-making.
+Prior to installing our solution, our customer's manufacturing data did not balance.
+The scales weren’t working properly.
 Products were either not being measured or being measured twice.
 We recalibrated their scales, began validating their information, and checked the validity of results in the costing system.
 There is now a much higher level of accuracy in their data.

 This empowers plant management to